AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >title="Schedule the sending"
 >abstract="TBC"

-To schedule the sending of the email, click Enable then specify the desired date and time.
+To schedule the sending of the email, click **[!UICONTROL Enable]** then specify the desired date and time for the sending.

-= confirm before sending option : what happens at scheduled date: notification to confirm the sending of the message?
+By default, the **[!UICONTROL Confirm before sending]** option is enabled, meaning that you will need to confirm the sending at the specified date and time to send the email.
+Disable this option to allow the email to be sent at the scheduled date and time with no confirmation needed.

 ![](assets/schedule.png)